sqnfa/passwords-sqnfa-web/README.md

 ## Futher examples

-An web page using the Angular framework is under development.
+A web page using the Angular framework is under development.
 The goal of this web page is to collect statistics for the various handlers.

 ## Background